 Every January, folks make resolutions to lose weight and then promptly quit a few weeks into the new year.
-Or, if you’re like me, every summer you vow to lose a few pounds by eating local vegetables and getting more exercise.
+Or, if you’re like me, each summer you vow to lose a few pounds by eating vegetables and getting more exercise.
 While this year I’ve been successful, that hasn’t always been the case.
 In fact, most years I’ve failed and wound up at the local ice cream shop more than once a week.

 What this shows is that sticking to your weight loss goals is hard.

-What Is Noom And How Does The Noom Diet Work?
+Noom Review: What Is Noom And How Does The Noom Diet Work?

 Noom is a weight-loss regimen that wants to make getting healthier much easier.
 They describe themselves as “a New York City based health and wellness tech startup.”
 Their primary goal is to help people create habits to manage weight loss, diabetes, or simply living a healthier, happier lifestyle.